-The three decades-old Rocky Shores exhibit is showing signs of deterioration, age and heavy use.
-Renovations to Rocky Shores – home to walruses, sea otters, seals, and puffins – will improve health and safety features for animals and keepers.
-A new sea lion exhibit, upgrades to animal life-support systems, and expanded animal viewing opportunities also will be included in this project.
+The three decades-old Rocky Shores exhibit was showing signs of deterioration, age and heavy use.
+Recent renovations to Rocky Shores – home to walruses, sea otters, seals, and puffins – have improved health and safety features for animals and keepers.
+The project included a new sea lion exhibit, upgrades to animal life-support systems, and expanded animal viewing opportunities.

 Summer 2018: Grand opening